seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

         Tendsto (fun n ↦ ∫ x, ‖q n x - (h x : ℂ)‖) atTop (𝓝 0) := by ...
   ```

 - Radial reduction is also formalized.
-Radialization of a function $f$ is defined as the average of $f$ over the orthogonal group. `LP_eq_radial` proves that the Cohn-Elkies linear programming bound can be restricted to radial functions, and `signUncertaintyConstant_eq_radial` proves the similar result for the sign uncertainty principle.
+Radialization of a function $f$ is defined as the average of $f$ over the orthogonal group. `LP_eq_radial` proves that the Cohn-Elkies linear programming bound can be restricted to radial functions, and `signUncertaintyConstant_eq_radial` proves a similar result for the sign uncertainty principle.

   ```lean
   def radialSymmetrizationAverage {d : ℕ} (f : TestFunction d) (x : Euclidean d) : ℂ :=